exoAtmospheres/ForMoSA/README.md

 Welcome to ForMoSA, an open-source Python package.

 We designed this tool to model exoplanetary atmospheres with a forward modeling approach.

-We encourage the community to exploit its capabilities!
+We encourage you to exploit its capabilities!

 Get started at [https://formosa.readthedocs.io](https://formosa.readthedocs.io)